• Published 30 Jan 2023

 Silicone Heat Shrink Tubing

 Silicone heat shrink tubing is noted for its flexibility and resilience when exposed to very high or very low temperatures.
-It is an excellent choice for insulation heating elements and bundling fibre optic cables.
-It is also widely used in medical environments because it withstands sterilisation conditions well.
+It is an excellent choice for insulating heating elements and bundling fibre optic cables.
+They are widely used in medical environments and food processing environments as they can withstand sterilisation conditions well.

 Viton Heat Shrink Tubing